tytydraco/yessleep/out/Dont_Look_Part_3.md

 A sense of eerie dread washed over me and I couldn't tell if it was just my own fear, or some supernatural darkness that still lingered there.
 Even though the house was completely well lit by the sunlight of day, it took us both turning on our headlamps and fully illuminating the area just to begin to feel comfortable stepping inside.

 I had made triple sure that the power bills for the house had been paid and even paid a handyman the day before to go inside and replace every light bulb and check that every light in the house was in working order.

 We immediately got to work as the first thing we did by moving together and turning on every light in the house to make sure it was as illuminated as possible.
+We noticed a few pairs of clothing as we moved, assuming that people had been squatting in the house, and that we needed to be on the lookout for intruders, but after discussing it some, came to the unfortunate conclusion that whoever had stayed the night there over these past years, had been taken as well.

 Next, we went about placing the LED lanterns in strategic spots around the house to make sure our positions would have emergency lighting for if and when the power went out.
 We had managed to program them to one remote so that we should be able to activate them all at once in case of an emergency.
 But that was what was so tricky about our mission, is that if we intended to find answers, we couldn't fully illuminate the house tonight, or else the shadows either wouldn't appear or would vanish before any information had been gleamed.

 Our hopeful goal was to find Jacob's brother, let's call him Nathan, and then rid ourselves of any other shadows, if possible, to only communicate with him, as we knew he would not take us.

 After the lights were set up, and tested to success, we began hanging up the black out curtains in such a manner so that if and when we had to run, we could use them as sight barriers on the way out, to cut off the shadows from our gaze.

 The black painted goggles were sort of a last resort, to cover our eyes, and move blindly if we were surrounded and had no other choice.

 Once everything was fully set up, and quadruple checked for battery life and functionality, we waited.
 We decided to set up in the hallway where Nathan and I would play at night, as we figured it would be the most likely place for him to appear, if he showed himself at all.